kennytilton/mxtodomvc/README.md

 What about X, Y, and Z? i.e., Properties from existing libraries that know nothing about dataflow?
 We write whatever "glue" code it takes to wire existing libraries with dataflow.
 We call this "lifting" libraries into the dataflow.

 > Lifting the DOM required about two thousand lines of code.
 Below we will explore several examples of lifting.

-#### matrix?
-`A` might be more than a descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; i.e., the very population of our application model can shrink or grow with events.
-We call such a dynamic population of communicating nodes a *matrix*.

-> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Simply by propagating change between functional properties, with strictly segregated dataflow to and from the outside world, the Matrix library brings applications to life.

-#### Really?
-Can we really program this way?
-This [Algebra](https://tiltonsalgebra.com/#) app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
-Everything runs under matrix control.
-It lifts Qooxdoo JS, MathJax, Postgres and more.
-The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
-On complex dispays of many math problems, a little over a thousand values are dependent on other values.

 #### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line